Systems Theory and Audio Feedback

 - These feedback cycles interact and can support or counterbalance one another, producing stability, oscillation, or transformation. (p.
 312).

-- Amplifying feedback cycles occur between people and can cause problems; for example, two aggressive individuals can easily escalate a misunderstanding into a physical fight.
+- Amplifying feedback cycles can occur between people and cause problems; for example, two aggressive individuals can easily escalate a misunderstanding into a physical fight.

-- In psychotherapy, the goal should be to break vicious, damaging feedback cycles underlying the presenting problem and to initiate virtuous feedback cycles that alleviate the presenting problem (p.
+- In psychotherapy, the goal should be to break vicious, damaging feedback cycles underlying the presenting problem and to initiate virtuous feedback cycles that alleviate the problem (p.
 312).

 Capra: Feedback cycles reveal organisation.